Below Are Descriptions of CB7's Standing Committees

 Meets on the second Wednesday of the month, 7:00 PM

-Members: Linda Alexander, Christian Cordova, Paul Fischer, Marc Glazer, Brian Jenks
+Members: Linda Alexander, Joshua T. Cohen, Christian Cordova, Paul Fischer, Marc Glazer,

-BCI takes a particular interest in being a proactive committee, engaging all committee members and develops strategic partnerships between national corporate businesses and the small businesses in our community which is crucial to a lively and thriving residential West Side community.
+BCI takes a particular interest in being a proactive committee, engaging all committee members and developing strategic partnerships between national corporate businesses and the small businesses in our community that are crucial to a lively and thriving residential West Side community.

 Meets on the fourth Tuesday of the month, 6:30 PM

-Members: Christian Cordova, Robert Espier, Sheldon J. Fine, Sonia Garcia, Rita Genn, Audrey Isaacs, Genora Johnson
+Members: Christian Cordova, Robert Espier, Sheldon J. Fine, Sonia Garcia, Audrey Isaacs,

 The Health and Human Services Committee evaluates and advocates for the quality, location, availability and appropriateness of public and private services to special needs populations in the community including the homeless, children, elderly, mentally ill, abused, persons with AIDS, the disabled, and addicted.